Dual CS 418 Review

 • Power plug AC/DC: External power supply

-You can download the manual here->Dual CS 418 Manual
+You can download & view the manual here->Dual CS 418 Manual

 Final Verdict

 An aluminum platter with a rubber mat, an angular housing covered with imitation of the wood, and the somewhat large nameplate give the Dual a striking, but also somewhat brittle touch.
-In terms of sound, the stately player convinces with good dynamics and clear definition.
-Right away one of the most recommendable mid-class turntables: The CS418 not only means a good, sustainable start into the analog HiFi world for its future owners but also for its creators at Dual GmbH.
+In terms of sound, the stately player is convincing with good dynamics and a clear definition.
+This is one of the most recommendable mid-class turntables: The CS418 means a good, sustainable start into the analog HiFi world for its future owners.

 Facebook Comments Box